Parent's Guide to Fortnite

 Variable Rewards

 Every match has an unpredictable outcome.
 This uncertainty triggers dopamine — the same mechanism that makes gambling addictive.
+Research confirms games use documented "dark patterns" (manipulative design) — a study of top apps found 95% contain these psychological tricks.
 "One more game" feels compelling because the next match might be "the one."

 2